Essentials for good health

 Produced at exposure to sun at noon

 Your skin manufactures D3 in sunshine (UVB radiation) but it must be supplemented in the 4-6 darker/colder months of the year.
 A major part of the world's population lives above latitude 35° N where ozone in the upper atmosphere completely blocks UVB radiation in autumn-spring.
 This is the case in, for example, Paris, France (48° N).
 Ankara, Turkey (39° N), Tokyo, Japan (35°N) and Washington DC, US (38° N).
+So any place located to the north of these cities get too little UVB in the winter months.
 UVB is blocked also in the morning and afternoon, depending on time of the year.
+This is simply because then the sunrays have to travel through more atmosphere.
 So take the UVB sunbath around noon (about 11-13).
+Recent research has found that Vitamin D3 is produced surprisingly rapidly in the sun.
+A full body sun bath can yield 20.000 IU in less than half an hour.
+More precisely, for full D3 production it is enough to expose the skin to sun for half the time it takes to cause some redness.
+So if you get red or some stinging sensation after 10 minutes, it is enough to do 5 min for maximum possible result.
+Longer exposure causes damage to the skin but no more of D3.
+So start with D3 production and after that time, you can apply sunscreen.

 Sunscreens block UVB.
 Consequently, even in the summer you may not get enough vitamin D3, especially if you avoid the sun at noon.
 Paradoxically, skin cancers have increased with the usage of sunscreens.
 This is because sun-screens block UVB that is needed for D-vitamin which protects against cancer, but they don't protect against UVA that causes skin cancer (except for some of the most recent ones).